 In 2019, the UK’s employment rate reached an all-time high– that’s great, right?
 Well, not necessarily.
 This peak in employment meant that searching for top talent has been tough.

 So, how can employers ensure they get the right candidate for the job when the demand for tech skills is so high?

 Truthfully, you’ll never really know how well a candidate will perform until a candidate is fully settled in.
 However, there are steps you can take to minimise the risk of a bad hire.
 Here are our top ten pieces of recruitment advice for employers who are looking to hire this new year:

 Essentially, if you make a job advert too vague or too broad, your applicants will be broad and unspecialised.
 Take time to communicate exactly what your job role involves and make sure your requirements are clearly stated.

 Certainly, using simple, everyday language will make sure you reach the right candidates with your job advert.
 Likewise, advertising accurate salary details will ensure the applicants you attract are pitching at the right level.

 Furthermore, list the technologies you expect candidates to have experience in and the level of experience you expect.
 This will make sure you only receive applications from the most relevant candidates.

 If your business is in a position to, it is worth reviewing your benefits package.
 In the current job market, competition is fierce.
 A good salary alone is not enough to attract top talent.

 It’s important to remember that not all benefits are monetary.
-For example, one of the most attractive benefits to employees is flexible work hours.
+For example, one of the most attractive benefits to employees is flexible, or remote working options.
 This can be implemented relatively easily, without too much disruption to your business.
 But to candidates, will make your offer much more attractive than saying the job comes with no benefits at all.